Team-2502/Team-2502.github.io/_build/frequentlyAskedProblems.markdown

 You have a couple options

+* Make your own head
+    * Take an oscillating tool/dremel/angle grinder/whatever to the head of the bolt and create a slot
+    * Use a flat head screwdriver to unscrew it
 * Bolt cutters/Hacksaw
     * This will cut the bolt and disconnect the two parts without having to use an allen wrench
     * Requires that a piece of the bolt is exposed